 Corals are considered to be the oceans plants, which is true, they require nutrients from a balanced diet and constant maintenance.
 It isn't just fish that need attention, corals do to!
 If you are interested in learning about the hardiest and best saltwater fish for beginners, as well as these corals then check out our page dedicated to this.

+Another great beginner coral is the beautiful candy cane coral - make sure to check out our candy cane coral guide for more information.
 The corals that are mentioned on this list are the best and most hardy for those either starting out in the hobby, or moving over to a saltwater tank after gaining valuable experience with freshwater fish.
 Either way, they should be less trouble than some of the other popular corals, but still need some TLC.